-This paper analyzes the effects of top earnings tax rates on the international migration of top football players in Europe.
+This paper analyzes the effects of top earnings tax rates on the international migration of football players in Europe.
 We construct a panel data set of top earnings tax rates, football player careers, and club performances in the first leagues of 14 European countries since 1985.
 We identify the effects of top earnings tax rates on migration using a number of tax and institutional changes: (a) the 1995 Bosman ruling which liberalized the European football market, (b) top tax rate reforms within countries, and (c) special tax schemes offering preferential tax rates to immigrant football players.
 We start by presenting reduced-form graphical evidence showing large and compelling migration responses to country-specific tax reforms and labor market regulation.
-We then set out a theoretical model of taxation and migration, which is tested using all sources of tax variation simultaneously.
+We then develop a multinomial regression framework to exploit all sources of tax variation simultaneously.
 Our results show that (i) the overall location elasticity with respect to the net-of-tax rate is positive and large, (ii) location elasticities are extremely large at the top of the ability distribution but negative at the bottom due to ability sorting effects, and (iii) cross-tax effects of foreign players on domestic players (and vice versa) are negative and quite strong due to displacement effects.
-Finally, we estimate tax revenue maximizing rates and draw policy conclusions.

-\We would like to thank Raj Chetty, Caroline Hoxby, Larry Katz, Wojciech Kopczuk, Claus Kreiner, Thomas Piketty, James Poterba, Guttorm Schjelderup, Dan Silverman, Joel Slemrod, and numerous seminar participants for helpful comments and discussions.
+^{}We would like to thank Raj Chetty, Caroline Hoxby, Larry Katz, Wojciech Kopczuk, Claus Kreiner, Thomas Piketty, James Poterba, Guttorm Schjelderup, Dan Silverman, Joel Slemrod, and numerous seminar participants for helpful comments and discussions.
 We are also grateful to Filip Rozsypal and Ben Eisenpress for outstanding research assistance.
 Financial support from the Center for Equitable Growth at UC Berkeley, the European Tax Policy Forum, and NSF Grant SES-0850631 is gratefully acknowledged.